 Instructions

 - Preheat grill for high heat.
-Brush corn with vegetable oil.
+Brush 6 ears fresh corn on the cob with Vegetable oil.
 Grill corn, turning every 2-3 minutes, until slightly charred on all sides.
 Cool and cut corn kernels off cob.

-- In a medium bowl, combine corn kernels, mayonnaise, sour cream, lime juice, chili powder and cayenne.
-Garnish with queso fresco and chopped cilantro.
+- In a medium bowl, combine corn kernels, 2-3 tablespoons mayonnaise, 2-3 tablespoons sour cream,1 tablespoon lime juice, 1 teaspoon chili powder and Dash of cayenne pepper.
+Season with Salt and pepper, to taste.
+Garnish with 1/4 cup crumbled queso fresco and 1/4 cup chopped fresh cilantro.

 Kate